itsluap/books/the_wrong_answer/chapters/chapter-03-home-compliance.md

 She set the pin, the magnet, and the wire beside the succulent, where their silhouettes looked almost decorative.
 She pictured the hallway after last bell, the camera that had learned to look a little away, the door painted the color of blankness.
 She pictured three steps from the math room to the stairwell, three from the stairwell to the east corridor, three from the last camera to the seam of the door.
 She breathed in threes until the world steadied.

 When her mother came home, her eyes were tired and her hands smelled like cardboard and orange.
 She hung her coat and looked around like a person counting her blessings by shape and by number.
+"They had us packaging the new civic kits tonight," she said quietly.
+"Funny how many get 'damaged' and need to be reprinted."

 “How was it?”
 Mara asked.